 - religious organizations

 Equity organizations are defined as nonprofits led by or whose mission includes equity for one or more of the following communities.

-- BIPOC (black, indigenous, or people of color, including culture bearers)
+- BIMPOC (black, indigenous, multiracial, people of color)

 - PWD (people with disabilities)

 The Minnesota 501(c)(3) organization who has agreed to be legally responsible for the proper use of grant funds when an Applicant Organization is not yet eligible for its own federal tax exemption under Section 501(c)(3) or comparable status under the Internal Revenue Code.

 Arts organizations may apply for up to three SEMAC Grants per fiscal year (July 1 through June 30) from different grant categories as long as the proposals are not submitted under the same deadline, and the organization is otherwise eligible in those categories.
 See Grant Categories for information on maximum awards per category.

 As a consequence of the pandemic, recipients of Individual Artist Grants are eligible to apply for funds every fiscal year until further notice.
 An artist may not apply as an emerging artist at any time after having received funding as an advancing artist.
 Unsuccessful applicants may apply again as early as the next deadline.

 The person designated by the applicant organization to oversee the implementation of the grant proposal, including the grant interface.
 This person is responsible for the timely submission of all required forms and reports to SEMAC.
 This person should be knowledgeable in all aspects of the proposed project since SEMAC may need to contact this person with questions specific to the proposal narrative and budget.
 Please note that all SEMAC correspondence regarding this proposal will be directed to the grant coordinator.